matijapiskorec/archlinux-usb/vim.md

 Count the number of words and characters in the visual selection: `g Ctrl-g`

 Download online text file directly to the current buffer (use `<Ctrl-r>+` to paste url from primary selection register): `:r ! wget -qO- [URL]`

+Count the number of matches and the number of lines where they appear: `:%s/pattern//gn`

 ## Execute command